sabbir-subhan/appium-Python/README.md

  /Users/lukasl/repos/appium-poc/iPhone6_10.3_OCA.app' exited with code 253'"   ---> start from killing Appium server and restarting it, if this won't worked - rebuild WebDriverAgent and/or rebuild OCA app through Xcode
  (usually, it occurs after switching iOS versions)
 - An unknown server-side error occurred while processing the command.
 Original error: Command failed: ideviceinstaller -u  ????? - observed on iPad with iOS9 ?????  (try "brew install --HEAD ideviceinstaller")   ??
+- Error: connect ECONNREFUSED 127.0.0.1:8100   -- reinstall appium - npm uninstall -g appium + npm install -g appium
+- (The application does not have a valid signature.)  -- rebuild and install OCA app through Xcode